sirococoa/pynake/README.md

 ### Controls

-- Press space to start
+- Click Pyxel new window to start
 - Use arrow keys to move
 Use the arrow keys to control the direction of the blue snake.
 (Eg, press ↑ to turn the snake up.)